zendframework/zf2-documentation/docs/languages/es/snippets.rst

 ..
 TO TRANSLATORS: You don't need to copy this file to your translation, use translated-snippets.rst to translate title if you want

-.. |ProgrammersReferenceGuideofZendFramework2| replace:: Guía de Referencia para el Programador de Zend Framework 2
+.. |ProgrammersReferenceGuideofZendFramework2| replace:: Programmer's Reference Guide of Zend Framework 2

-.. |IntroductiontoZendFramework| replace:: Introducción a Zend Framework 2
+.. |IntroductiontoZendFramework| replace:: Introduction to Zend Framework 2

-.. |UserGuide| replace:: Guía de Usuario
+.. |UserGuide| replace:: User Guide

-.. |UserGuideIntroduction| replace:: La Guía del Usuario ofrece llevarte a través de un ejemplo no trivial, mostrando diversas técnicas y características del framework con el fin de construir una aplicación.
+.. |UserGuideIntroduction| replace:: The user guide is provided to take you through a non-trivial example, showing you various techniques and features of the framework in order to build an application.

-.. |LearningZendFramework| replace:: Aprendiendo Zend Framework 2
+.. |LearningZendFramework| replace:: Learning Zend Framework 2

+.. |Migration| replace:: Migration

-.. |ZendFrameworkReference| replace:: Referencia a Zend Framework 2
+.. |ZendFrameworkReference| replace:: Zend Framework 2 Reference

-.. |ZendServiceReference| replace:: Referencia de Servicios para Zend Framework 2
+.. |ZendServiceReference| replace:: Services for Zend Framework 2 Reference

-.. |IndicesAndTables| replace:: Índices y tablas
+.. |IndicesAndTables| replace:: Indices and tables

+.. |ZFTool| replace:: Zend Framework Tool (ZFTool)